 - We strongly encourage family involvement throughout the treatment process but as part of our goal to keep our clients safe, we are minimizing visitors until further notice.
 We are utilizing telehealth/video capabilities and phone calls to conduct family therapy and parental/guardian visits.

 - Given the current challenges with the convergence of flu, cold, and allergy season along with concerns surrounding COVID-19, we have created a workflow to care for clients who have potential symptoms.
 This includes a specialized observation space to conduct the necessary medical assessments while keeping other clients and employees healthy.

 - All our healthcare professionals are entering our treatment centers through the main entrance only and are not using a separate employee entrance.
 This allows us to conduct a thorough daily screening process with each employee, using guidelines from the CDC and local and State health departments.
-This screening includes symptom and temperature checks.
+This screening includes symptom, temperature and travel checks.

 - New potential clients are undergoing a screening process prior to admission to check for symptoms, fever, and self-reported history of recent travel or interactions with people who have been diagnosed with COVID-19.

-- Our housekeeping department is using disinfectants approved by the Environmental Protection Agency (EPA) and recommended by the CDC for sanitization of the Coronavirus family.
+- Our housekeeping department is using disinfectants approved by the Environmental Protection Agency (EPA) that specifically target the Coronavirus family.

 - For children receiving treatment in our psychiatric residential treatment facilities (PRTFs), we will continue to evaluate our community outings to reduce the risk of exposure and will only allow weekend passes as clinically appropriate.

 - We have asked all vendors to leave deliveries outside and to alert us when a delivery has been completed.
 If a vendor must bring a delivery inside, they are undergoing the same screening process as our employees.
 For contractors who must complete work onsite, they are also undergoing our employee screening process.